Rick Gates, former Trump campaign deputy, set to be sentenced after testifying in Roger Stone trial

 Gates, 47, initially pleaded not guilty before reversing course and entering a cooperation agreement with prosecutors in early 2018.
 He subsequently testified for the government during Manafort’s criminal trial last August prior to his former colleague being found guilty of eight counts of bank and tax fraud and accordingly sentenced to spend several years in federal prison.

-More recently, Gates testified for the government during Stone’s criminal trial Tuesday about a 2016 phone call he recalled happening witnessing between the defendant and Mr. Trump in which he indicated he believed the two discussed the WikiLeaks website and its release of stolen Democratic party emails.
+More recently, Gates testified for the government during Stone’s criminal trial Tuesday about a 2016 phone call he recalled happening between the defendant and Mr. Trump in which he believed the two discussed the WikiLeaks website and its release of stolen Democratic party emails.
 Lawyers representing Gates and the Department of Justice entered a joint court filing on the eve of his testimony requesting that his sentencing be scheduled for the middle of next month.

 Gates has pleaded guilty to counts of conspiracy against the U.S. and lying to investigators.
 A deadline for attorneys for the defense and prosecution to submit filings to be considered at sentencing has been set for Dec.
 9.